Edward L. Kafka

 Bio

-Edward Kafka was born in South Dakota in 1929 and only went to high school until his sophomore year in high school so that he could be a farmer once his brother went away to WWII.
+Edward Kafka was born in South Dakota in 1929, and only went to high school until his sophomore year so he could be a farmer once his brother went away to World War II.
 After being drafted in 1952, Edward Kafka was trained to be a surveyor and radioman.
 He fought in the battles known as the Iron Triangle, Pork Chop Hill, and Heartbreak Ridge.
 When he was about to be sent home, a mortar hit his bunker and went through his foot.
 After surgery in Japan, Edward Kafka was sent to Wake Island, and then onto California where he met up with his family again.

 Video Clips